Marcus Ashcroft: Early life

 Ashcroft was born in Melbourne and raised on the Gold Coast.
 As a child he lived in Victoria until the age of 3 when he moved to the Gold Coast with his family.
 He attended Merrimac State High School throughout his teenage years.

 Ashcroft began playing junior football on the Gold Coast for the Surfers Paradise Demons and later moved to the Southport Sharks to complete his junior football.
 In 1988 he made his senior QAFL debut for Southport as a 16-year-old.
 Later that year, Ashcroft would become the only Queenslander to be drafted in 1988 as the Brisbane Bears recruited the 17-year-old through their zone access.

+Marcus Ashcroft’s mother’s name is Amanda Ashcroft, father is Dennis Ashcroft they are John Townsend’s (Melbourne AFL Player) brother and sister in-law.

 AFL career

-Ashcroft was recruited to join the Brisbane Bears in 1988 when the club was in just its second season in the VFL and made his debut in Round 9 of that year against North Melbourne at the MCG.
+Ashcroft was recruited to join the Brisbane Bears in 1988 when the club was in just its second season in the VFL and made his debut in Round 9 of the following year against North Melbourne at the MCG, collecting 8 disposals and taking 4 marks.

 Ashcroft played over 150 consecutive games amongst his 318 career appearances (including 145 goals).
 He was at various points a key part of the leadership group although he never captained the club.

 Ashcroft became the first Queenslander to play 300 AFL games in 2003, but his milestone match would not be remembered for the right reasons, as they suffered their first defeat of that season against the Sydney Swans at the Sydney Cricket Ground.
 He retired at the end of that season, winning his third straight AFL premiership medallion in the process.